viet34tqc/notebook/react-query.md

   })
   ```

-  If the query to invalidated is on the same page as the current query and you want to invalidate the other query asap, you could use `setQueryData`.
+  If you want to invalidate the current query after mutating asap and the code for mutating is in different component from the component of `useQuery`, you could use `setQueryData`.
 This is optimistic update.

+  And if the mutating code and the query code is in the same component, you could use `refetch` which can be get from `useQuery`.

+  You can also invalidate other queries on other pages by `invalidateQueries` from `queryClient`.
+Then, when you navigate to that page, the `useQuery` is mounted again and returns the fresh data.

-However, in the end we still want to invalidate the query in `onSettled`
+  However, in the end we still want to invalidate the query in `onSuccess` or `onSettled`

   ```js
     onSuccess: (data) => {